ekronemaster/Ekrone-core/README.md

 [![license](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://opensource.org/licenses/GPLv3)
 [![discord](https://img.shields.io/discord/1136264162549436496?label=discord)](https://discord.gg/StA2mh7UfZ)

 Ekrone (XEKR) is a decentralized blockchain based on CryptoNote, which forms the basis for many currencies.
 CryptoNote is a so-called “application layer” protocol that enables private transactions, messages and arbitrary data storage, completely decentralized.
-We made this for internal use, but decided you can use it.
-Mining is for all with a PC, no need expensive equipment.You can also deposit XEKR on the blockchain and earn interest.
+Everyone starts somewhere.
+If you're new or returning, you'll probably want to get in sync with the network so you can use your funds.
+Syncing from your own node is faster than syncing from a remote node.
+Here are some handy links to get you there as soon as possible..
+Mining is for all with a PC, so no need expensive equipment.
 Warning: This a project still under development, so be sure you are updated.
 Happy journey, learn and have fun.
 Feel free to add us anywhere you use Ekrone, including pools and exchanges.

 ## Table of Contents